-Lethbridge Biogas uses an anaerobic digestion process operating at 38 degree C for the production of renewable energy.
-Anaerobic means ‘in the absence of oxygen’.
+Lethbridge Biogas uses an anaerobic digestion process operating at 38 degrees C for the production of renewable energy.
+Anaerobic means ‘in the absence of oxygen.

 The anaerobic digestion process captures and uses methane, a greenhouse gas 21 times more destructive to the environment than CO2.
-The remaining by-product of the digestion process is digestate which is used as a high quality fertilizer for land application.
+The remaining by-product of the digestion process is digestate which is used as a high-quality fertilizer for land application.
 Digestate reduces commercial fertilizer requirements and associated costs.
-This facility will be the first to incorporate patented thermal hydrolysis technology developed in Alberta.
+This facility is the first to incorporate patented thermal hydrolysis technology developed in Alberta.

 GREEN ENERGY FUTURES story & video about Lethbridge Biogas